Frequently Asked Questions

 - Can I attend the event as a spectator?

 Yes!
-The event will be open to the public free of charge from July 16 through July 18, 2017 at Constitution Hall – located across the street from the White House in Washington, DC.
+The event will be open to the public free of charge.
 Volunteers will be given priority for event access, and attendance information for the general public will be posted prior to the opening of the event.
 If you have any questions about attending, you can reach out to email@example.com for more information.

 - How many individuals are on a team?

-Each team must consist of between three and seven students, ages 15 to 18 years old, along with one adult technical mentor/coach.
+Each team must consist of between three and seven students, ages 14 to 18 years old, along with one adult technical mentor/coach.
 This group forms the official team.
 Note that there is no limit to the number of team members or adult technical mentors/coaches who can work on the robot at home.
 However, official credentials will only be issued to a maximum of seven student competitors and one adult technical mentor/coach for the event.
-There can be others who travel to Washington, DC, and they certainly will enjoy full access to the event as spectators.
-For any special requests or extenuating circumstances, please contact Liz Twigg at firstname.lastname@example.org.
+For any special requests or extenuating circumstances, please contact firstname.lastname@example.org.

 - How do I secure passports for members of my team?